The Best Chocolate Overnight Oats On The Internet

 Instructions

-1 ½ cups rolled oats, 3 tablespoon chia seeds, ¼ cup cacao powder
+2 cups rolled oats, 3 tablespoon chia seeds, ¼ cup cacao powder, ½ cup greek yogurt, 2 cups milk of choice, 1 teaspoon vanilla

-• Pour the nut milk into the bowl and mix to coat the oats.
-Place the oats in an air-tight container in the fridge or split evenly into 4 jars.
+• Split the oats evenly into 4 airtight jars.
 Allow the oats to sit in the fridge overnight (at least 4 hours) to set.

 Nutrition